Updated April 24, 2026

 BA student thesis in Psychology: Survey of attributions of anomalous object displacement experiences.
 Thesis completed.
 Anomalous attributions were associated with greater spirituality.
 Presented as a poster at the 2023 Annual Meeting of the Society for Scientific Exploration at the University of Indiana.

 BA student thesis in Psychology: Student use of artificial intelligence.
-The thesis has been completed and updated data are being reanalyzed for submission for publication.
+The thesis has been completed, updated data have been reanalyzed and it is in process of submission for publication.